cockroachdb/docs/v2.2/create-security-certificates.md

   <a href="create-security-certificates-openssl.html"><button style="width:28%" class="filter-button">Use openssl</button></a>
 </div>

-A secure CockroachDB cluster uses [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) for encrypted inter-node and client-node communication and requires a Certificate Authority (CA) certificate as well as keys and certificates for nodes, clients, and the Admin UI.
-To create these certificates and keys, use the `cockroach cert` [commands](cockroach-commands.html) with the appropriate subcommands and flags, use [`openssl` commands](https://wiki.openssl.org/index.php/).
-You can also use a public CA to generate the UI certificate and key.
+A secure CockroachDB cluster uses TLS 1.2 for encrypted inter-node and client-node communication and requires a Certificate Authority (CA) certificate as well as keys and certificates for nodes, clients, and (optionally) the Admin UI.
+To create these certificates and keys, use the `cockroach cert` [commands](cockroach-commands.html) with the appropriate subcommands and flags, use [`openssl` commands](https://wiki.openssl.org/index.php/), or use a custom CA (for example, a public CA or your organizational CA).

 {{site.data.alerts.callout_success}}For details about when and how to change security certificates without restarting nodes, see <a href="rotate-certificates.html">Rotate Security Certificates</a>.{{site.data.alerts.end}}